The Friends at 50: Selections from the Collection

 Today, the Friends continues to be an active, vibrant, and welcoming group of art lovers working together in support of a vibrant and evolving museum.
 Following its original mission, it supports the Museum’s ongoing programs of educational outreach to underserved communities in the area, and strives toward creating a more inclusive environment in all that it and the Museum do.

 The Friends at 50: Selections from the Collection is a celebration of one very important aspect of the work of the Friends—it’s support of our growing collection.
 The exhibition is comprised of major works of art that have come into the collection of the Neuberger Museum of Art through their efforts.
-From Cleve Gray’s massive Threnody to small photographs and from outdoor sculptures to intricate works from African tribal artisans, the objects on view are remarkable in their breadth and depth and show aspects of the marvelous generosity of the Friends organization over the last fifty years.
+From photography, sculpture, painting and work in other media, inclusive of Cleve Gray’s immersive Threnody, the objects are remarkable in their breadth and depth and show aspects of the marvelous generosity of the Friends organization over the last fifty years.
 In conjunction with the exhibition, a series of virtual Artist Talks will feature the creators of several works included in the show.

 My colleagues and I, both past and present, are grateful to and salute the Friends for their extraordinary partnership and “friendship.”

 Generous support for The Friends at 50 is provided by the Roy R. Neuberger Legacy Program Endowment; ArtsWestchester, with support from the Westchester County Government; and the Triennial Adeline Herder Fund for Collage.